-For the third time in the last four years, Sowder's club won more than 35 games, posting a 39-19 overall record, winning the Big West and advancing to NCAA Regionals for the 22nd time in program history.
+In three of the last five seasons, Sowder’s club has won more than 35 games, posting a 39-19 overall record, winning the Big West and advancing to NCAA Regionals for the 22nd time in program history in 2014.

-The 49ers continued a run of offensive dominance, breaking a number of hitting records in 2014.
-The team became the first to finish a season batting over .300 at .306, and also set new records in scoring (318 runs), RBI (237) and doubles (74) while finishing just behind 2013's record home run mark of 53.
+Under Sowder, offensive team records have become the norm.
+The 2014 squad became the first to finish a season batting over .300 at .306, and also set new records in scoring (318 runs), RBI (237) and doubles (74) while finishing just behind 2013’s record home run mark of 53.

-Sowder earned Big West Coach of the Year honors as Long Beach State outlasted UC Santa Barbara in a thrilling extra-inning victory to clinch a third Big West championship under Sowder's watch.
-Shortstop Shayna Kimbrough was named the conference's defensive player of the year, and three players, Cya Neal, Ashlynn Booker, and Erin Jones-Wesley were named All-Region.
+Sowder earned Big West Coach of the Year honors in 2014 as Long Beach State outlasted UC Santa Barbara in a thrilling extra-inning victory to clinch a third Big West championship with Sowder at the helm.
+The 49ers have had 69 players received all-conference over the last nine years under Sowder.

 Behind Sowder’s leadership in 2012, the 49ers rallied from a slow start to win the Big West Conference title and an automatic bid into the NCAA Tournament.
 LBSU won 20 of its final 26 regular-season games, including a 16-5 Big West Conference record, to clinch the program's 21st NCAA Tournament berth.